kammitama5/kammitama5.github.io/_posts/2018-1-19-Friday-January-19th.md

   I will probably be looked down upon because I don't have the experience, *plus* being told that things like correctness *don't matter* because it's all about shipping a project.
 So that's something to think about.

+## I'm hoping for the future
+- I can continue learning about type theory and lambda calculus.
+Maybe build my own language.
+- I can continue to read papers about specific scientific contributions and ideas by people in the field
+- I can continue to have a curiosity of why choices were made with respect to certain languages vs others.

 ## That's pretty much it for now.